mandiant/capa/capa/ghidra/README.md

 Bookmarks are added for capa matches that are categorized under the MITRE ATT&CK Framework and Malware Behavior Catalog (MBC).
 These may be found and navigated using Ghidra's Bookmarks Window.

-MITRE ATT&CK & MBC Bookmarks:
+MITRE ATT&CK & MBC bookmarks:

 ![image](https://github.com/mandiant/capa/assets/66766340/7f9a66a9-7be7-4223-91c6-4b8fc4651336)